pullukka/academy-test/README.md

 - Build containers with build.sh
 - Deploy needed kubernetes services
 - Use portforward (or fix ingress :D)
+- Create database and user from dump
+- Place DB SSL certs if needed

 ## Stuff to do
 - Add secrets